jecombe/NFTGuessr/README.md

 - `isOnPoint`: Internal function to check if given coordinates are within a location.
 - `resetMapping`: Internal function to reset mapping.
 - `getNFTLocationForOwner`: Internal function to decrypt GPS point just for owner of nft.
-- `getLocation` Internal function to getLocation with struct NFTLocation.
+- `getLocation`: Internal function to getLocation with struct NFTLocation.
+- `isExist`: Internal function to check if location bewteen two.

 ## Conclusion